University Of Melbourne (The)

 250 Princes HighwayWerribee VIC 3030

-The University comprises eight campuses situated on the unceded lands of the Wurundjeri Woi Wurrung, Bunurong, Yorta Yorta and Dja Dja Wurrung people.
-Our Parkville campus is located within the largest biomedical precinct in the southern hemisphere, and our Southbank campus lies at the heart of Melbourne’s famous Arts Precinct.
+Our eight campuses sit on the unceded lands of the Wurundjeri Woi Wurrung, Bunurong, Yorta Yorta and Dja Dja Wurrung peoples, with our Parkville campus within the largest biomedical precinct in the southern hemisphere and Southbank at the heart of Melbourne's renowned Arts Precinct.
+Across campus, you'll find plenty of opportunities to connect with others, expanding your network beyond the classroom through over 200 clubs and societies and a packed calendar of student events.

 Institutional student profile